 The new vagina (neovagina) is created utilising all of the penile skin and a paddle shaped flap of skin from the posterior surface of the scrotum.
 This is referred to as the “peno-scrotal flap technique”.

-At the time of GCS /GRS, the testes are removed (orchidectomy) and the penis is excised (penectomy) at the time of surgery.
+The testes are removed (orchidectomy) and the penis is excised (penectomy) at the time of surgery.
 The new urethral opening, meatus (for urinating) is fashioned and the labia are created using the anterior scrotal skin.
 Clitoroplasty can either be cosmetic or functioning using a “sensate glans flap” taken from the glans of the penis.